liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

   (this tolerance may be changed via the *dgmax* argument to :c:func:`ARKodeSetDeltaGammaMax()`) or the *LSETUP_DGMAX* argument to :f:func:`FARKSETRIN()`,
-* when a non-fatal convergence failure just occurred, or
+* when a non-fatal convergence failure just occurred,
-* when an error test failure just occurred.
+* when an error test failure just occurred, or
+* if the problem is linearly implicit and :math:`\gamma` has changed by a factor larger than 100 times machine epsilon.

 When an update is forced due to a convergence failure, an update of :math:`\tilde{\mathcal A}` or :math:`P` may or may not involve a reevaluation of